-As KENT (United Kingdom) Ltd. is part of Berner SE, they share the same general data privacy statement.
+As KENT Italia srl. is part of Berner SE, they share the same general data privacy statement.

 Data privacy is of especially great importance for our company and our corporate group.
 It is essentially possible to use the website without providing any personal data.
 Should a person wish to make use of special services of our company online, however, it may be necessary to process personal data.
 Should the processing of personal data be required, and should no legal basis exist for such processing, we will obtain the prior consent of the person concerned.

 The processing of personal data, for example the name, address, e-mail address or telephone number of a person concerned, is always carried out in line with the Federal Data Privacy Act (BDSG), the EU General Data Privacy Regulation (GDPR) that comes into force on 25/05/2018, and any laws which likewise apply.
 With this data privacy statement, our company would like to provide information on the nature, scope and purpose of the personal data processed by us, and explain to persons concerned what rights they are entitled to assert.

 Our company has implemented numerous technical and organizational measures to ensure that any personal data processed is protected as comprehensively as possible.
 Web-based data transmission may, however, possibly contain security gaps, so that absolute protection cannot be guaranteed.